caddyserver/website/src/docs/markdown/caddyfile/common-uses.md

 This page presents some complete, minimal Caddyfile configurations for common use cases, which you might find helpful when building your own configs.

-These are not drop-in solutions; you will have to customize your domain name, ports/sockets, directory paths, etc. They are intended to illustrate only the basic requirements for the most common use cases.
+These are not drop-in solutions; you will have to customize your domain name, ports/sockets, directory paths, etc. They are intended to illustrate some of the most common configuration patterns.

 #### Menu